Othernet-Project/bottle-utils/README.rst

 Assortment of frequently used utilities for Bottle.

-This package contains utilities for developing web sites and web applications using [Bottle](http://bottlepy.org/) framework.
-It is divided into 5 modules of which the `lazy` module is not Bottle-specific.
+This package contains utilities for developing web sites and web applications using Bottle_ framework.
+It is divided into 5 modules of which the ``lazy`` module is not Bottle-specific.

-The bottle-utils are created from a bunch of unrelated modules we frequently used at [Outernet](https://www.outernet.is/).
+The bottle-utils are created from a bunch of unrelated modules we frequently used at Outernet_.
 Some of the modules have been tested fairly thoroughly, and some have been used only in a handful of projects.
 Therefore, not all modules are of high quality.
 You should conisder this package Alpha quality.

 Status
 ======